jlap11/gestabiz/INTEGRATION_VALIDATION.md

-# AppointmentPro Integration Validation Report
+# Bookio Integration Validation Report

 ## 🎯 Overview
-This document validates that the AppointmentPro application is fully integrated and ready for production deployment.
+This document validates that the Bookio application is fully integrated and ready for production deployment.
 All major components, database integration, and features have been implemented and tested.

 ## ✅ Application Status: **100% COMPLETE**